 - Radiation is sometimes used to treat leukemia that has spread to the brain and spinal fluid or to the testicles.

-External beam radiation therapy, in which a machine delivers a beam of radiation to a specific part of the body, is the type of radiation used most often for AML.
 Before your treatment starts, the radiation team will take careful measurements to determine the correct angles for aiming the radiation beams and the proper dose of radiation.
 The type of radiation therapy used to treat AML is called external beam radiation.
-The treatment is much like getting an x-ray, but the radiation is more intense.
+The treatment is much like getting an x-ray, but the radiation is much stronger.
 The procedure itself is painless.
 The number of treatments you get depends on the reason radiation therapy is being used.
 Each treatment lasts only a few minutes, although the setup time − getting you into place for treatment – usually takes longer.

 The possible side effects of radiation therapy depend on where the radiation is aimed.
 Sunburn-like skin changes in the treated area are possible.
 Radiation to the head and neck area can lead to mouth sores and trouble swallowing.
 Radiation to the abdomen can cause nausea, vomiting, or diarrhea.
 Radiation can lower blood counts, leading to fatigue (from low red blood cell counts), bleeding or bruising (from low platelet counts), and an increased risk of infection (from low white blood cell counts).

 To learn more about radiation therapy, see the Radiation Therapy section of our website.